 Zoho CRM is an all-around CRM platform that manages your sales, marketing, and support functions.

 It has a built-in telephony function that lets you make instant calls either through your phone or a third-party app.
 But it can only carry out basic functions like click-to-call, call pop-ups, and call notes.
-To access advanced features you’d have to integrate a third-party app like Justcall, Ring.io, Aircall, and many others.
+To access advanced call center CRM features, you’d have to integrate a third-party app like Justcall, Ring.io, Aircall, and many others, making it the best CRM with dialer option.

-You can also integrate it with their standalone app, Zoho voice where you can access the full functionality a call center needs.
+You can also integrate it with their standalone app, Zoho Voice, to access the full functionality a call center needs.
 This integration helps you manage calls directly from Zoho CRM, sync contacts from the CRM, and set up advanced call workflows.

 - Call reporting analytics